Reducing complexity fixing Bajaj Finserv design system for adoption

 Standardising and hard-coding core UI foundations reduced frontend setup.

-• Clear rules and guidelines removed confusion between design libraries and delivery files, improving consistency.
+• Clear component rules minimized confusion between design libraries and development builds.

 System Quality & Product Impact